SudoMaker/PICoBoot/README.md

 ## Usage
 ### Installation
 - Flash the `.hex` file to your board using the MPLAB X IPE.
 (This is the only one we can use at this moment.
 One day we will get `openocd` to support PIC24!)
-- Usually, you just need to hold the user button and push the MCLR button to enter bootloader.
+- Usually you just need to hold the user button and push the MCLR button to enter bootloader.
 However, depending on the board definition, some boards may have different ways for this.
 - Connect the board to your computer.
 - Use the [`picoboot` utility](https://github.com/SudoMaker/PICoBoot_Utility) to manipulate the device.